-An insulinoma is a type of tumour called a neuroendocrine tumour (NET) that arises from the beta cells of the pancreas and causes problems by secreting too much insulin.
+An insulinoma is a rare type of tumour called a neuroendocrine tumour (NET) that arises from the beta cells of the pancreas and causes problems by secreting too much insulin.
 Usually (>90%) these tumours are benign single lesions in the pancreas (i.e. they do not spread to other parts of the body).
-Occasionally, insulinomas may spread and develop secondary tumours beyond the pancreas, most often affecting the liver.
+Occasionally, insulinomas may spread and develop secondary tumours beyond the pancreas, mostly affecting the liver.
 These insulinomas are known as malignant.

 These episodes can occur particularly when not eating for long periods (fasting), or first thing in the morning, but may occur at any time.
 Typically, eating or drinking foods that contain carbohydrate (such as bread, potatoes or pasta) relieves the symptoms.

 Insulinomas are rare.
 It is estimated that one case per 250,000 people of the general population is diagnosed per year.
 In the UK, this translates to approximately 250 new cases a year.

 The majority of patients with insulinomas have not inherited the condition.
 For 1 in 14 patients, the insulinoma may be part of an inherited syndrome called multiple endocrine neoplasia type 1.
 People with multiple endocrine neoplasia type 1 usually have other problems with high blood calcium levels, tumours in the pituitary gland and other tumours in the pancreas.